-We make recycled wool blankets using offcuts from the factory floor – but how do we actually do that?
+We make some of our recycled wool blankets using offcuts from the factory floor – but how do we actually do that?
+Our blankets are made at mills which spin and weave luxurious and long-lasting blankets made from wool.
+It's the by-product from this process we use to make our blankets.
+Here's how it works.

 Bales of offcuts ready to be shredded